amandamiotto/2025March-nci-hpc-intro/_episodes/17-parallel.md

 >
 > > ## Solution
 > >
-> > The parallel job did take _less_ time: 11 seconds is better than 30!
+> > The parallel job did take _less_ time: 12 seconds is better than 30!
-> > But it is only a 2.7× improvement, not 4×.
+> > But it is only a 2.5× improvement, not 4×.
 > >
 > > Look at the job output:
 > >
-> > * While "process 0" did serial work, processes 1 through 3 did their
+> > * While "process 0" did serial work initially, all processes 0 through 3 then did their
 > >   parallel work.
-> > * While process 0 caught up on its parallel work,
-> >   the rest did nothing at all.
 > >
 > > Process 0 always has to finish its serial task before it can start on the
 > > parallel work.
 This sets a lower limit on the amount of time this job will